October 1, 2012

-Architecture has undergone something of a cleansing in recent years, reducing the relative impact of stars on the profession.
+Architecture has undergone something of a cleansing in recent years.
 With a few notable exceptions.

 The past few years have been good for architecture—not financially, of course (it’s been brutal for most firms), but culturally.
 In contrast to the 1990s, and certainly into the noisy aughts, coverage of buildings and the people who design them is no longer focused so tightly on a select cohort, an elite.
 We see far less reflexive fealty to “starchitects” now.
 Even that insipid term seems dated, pejorative.

 What changed?
 As in every arena, new media have encouraged access to a greater breadth—if not always depth—of information, allowing subcultures (our new long-tail polyculture) to thrive.
 The mandarinate that once controlled taste-making in the field, that was once so easily gulled, is quieter now, its voices lost in the chatter of free-thinking thousands.
 Architizer killed the architecture star?

 The death of Herbert Muschamp in 2007 may have contributed to the palpable shift in tone.
 He had used his bully pulpit as the architecture critic of the New York Times for so long, so effectively, to promote a certain subset of designers—those, he would write, who could provide relief to his particular architectural “desire.”
 He found satiety in only the starriest stars, and he promoted them tirelessly.
 No one has replaced him in that mission; in the current media ecosystem, perhaps no one can.